anordal/shellharden/how_to_do_things_safely_in_bash.md

 Use arrays FTW
 --------------

-In order to be able to quote all variables, you must use real arrays when that's what you need, not whitespace separated pseudo-array strings.
+In order to be able to quote all variables, you must use real arrays when that's what you need, not whitespace delimited strings.

 The syntax is verbose, but get over it.
 This bashism single-handedly disqualifies the POSIX shell for the purpose of this guide.